niteshraj2310/Agroforestry/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Why was ten scared of seven?
+Because seven ate nine.